ELELAB/cancermuts/docs/tutorial.md

 To request a specific isoform, provide a isoform ID, in the form of a UniProt isoform identifier, to the isoform argument, as in the following example.
 If this is not done, the canonical UniProt isoform will be used.
-You must also provide the refseq ID corresponding to that isoform for ClinVar to be parsed.
+You must also provide the refseq ID corresponding to the selected isoform for ClinVar to be parsed.
 Notice that, currently, only somedata sources support alternative isoform; those that do not support them will raise exceptions if a Sequence object containing an alternative isoform is provided to them.
 In this case we provide an example which use a non-canonical isoform as input in the